 One aspect to keep in mind is the shipping costs.
 While companies like AncestryDNA and LivingDNA typically include a pre-paid returns label, SelfDecode requires you to cover the shipping expenses for returning your DNA samples to the lab.
 Although this cost is generally not high, it’s worth noting the difference in practices among various testing companies.

-It’s important to note that accessing certain extra features or services might necessitate additional subscriptions beyond the basic DNA test.
-For example, AncestryDNA provides software for constructing family trees and a broad database of historical records for extended genealogy research, yet these functionalities are available under a distinct subscription.
+It’s important to note that accessing certain extra features or services might require additional subscriptions beyond the basic DNA test.
+For example, AncestryDNA offers software for constructing family trees and a vast database of historical records for extended genealogy research, but these functionalities require a separate subscription.

 Lastly, it’s important to thoroughly review the privacy policies of any DNA testing company, as some may retain the right to use your DNA indefinitely.
 Familiarize yourself with their policies to ensure you understand how your genetic information will be handled.